princeton-nlp/SWE-agent/docs/installation/migration.md

 * Instead of one `run.py` command, we now have several subcommands: `sweagent run` to run over single issues, `sweagent run-batch` to run over a whole batch of issues, and various utility commands.
 Run `sweagent --help` to see all options.
 Splitting up both commands made it easier to make both use cases more convenient and flexible.
 * We have switched to a hierarchical configuration system.
 This means that command line options look something like this: `--agent.model.name=gpt-4o`.
   The configuration files have also been updated to reflect this.

+## Environment setup

+We removed the complicated mess of environment setup options (`conda` environments, `pip`, docker images, etc.).
+Instead, you now always start from a docker image of your choice and we recommend that this should ship with all the dependencies you need.
+However, you can also execute additional commands before starting the agent with `EnvironmentConfig.post_startup_commands`.
+Additionally, every [tool bundle](../config/tools.md) can include a `setup.sh` script that will be executed, allowing to e.g., install `flake8` if needed by the tools.

 ## More advanced configuration